A May-type spectral sequence for higher topological Hochschild homology: Applications.

 \subsection{Upper bounds on the size of $THH$.}

-Many explicit computations are possible using the $THH$-May spectral sequence; for example, G.~Angelini-Knoll's computations of topological Hochschild homology of the algebraic $K$-theory of finite fields, in~\cite{K1localsphere}.
+Many explicit computations are possible using the $THH$-May spectral sequence; for example, the first author's computations of topological Hochschild homology of the algebraic $K$-theory of finite fields, in~\cite{161200548}.
 These computations are sufficiently lengthy that they merit their own separate paper.

-In lieu of explicit computations using the $THH$-May spectral sequence, we point out that the mere existence of the $THH$-May spectral sequence implies an upper bound on the size of the topological Hochschild homology groups of a ring spectrum: namely, if $R$ is a graded-commutative ring and $X_{\bullet}$ is a simplicial finite set and $E_*$ is a generalized homology theory, then for any $E_{\infty}$-ring spectrum $A$ such that $\pi_*(A) \cong R$, $E_*(X_{\bullet}\otimes A))$ is a subquotient of $E_*(X_{\bullet} \otimes HR)$.
+In the present paper, in lieu of explicit computations using the $THH$-May spectral sequence, we point out that the mere existence of the $THH$-May spectral sequence implies an upper bound on the size of the topological Hochschild homology groups of a ring spectrum: namely, if $R$ is a graded-commutative ring and $X_{\bullet}$ is a simplicial finite set and $E_*$ is a generalized homology theory, then for any $E_{\infty}$-ring spectrum $A$ such that $\pi_*(A) \cong R$, $E_*(X_{\bullet}\otimes A)$ is a subquotient of $E_*(X_{\bullet} \otimes HR)$.
 Here $HR$ is the generalized Eilenberg-Mac Lane spectrum of the graded ring $R$.

 In particular: \begin{theorem} For all integers $n$ and all connective $E_{\infty}$-ring spectra $A$, the cardinality of $THH_n(A)$ is always less than or equal to the cardinality of $THH_n(H\pi_*(A))$. \end{theorem}